joedski/musings/HyperHTML/Journal 2018-12-10 - Abstracting Around Components in HyperHTML Things.md

 So, can I write a longhand form of a thing which:
 - Deals with a Component Instance Tree
     - Reconciles render updates with the current Instances
-        - Creates Instances as needed
+        - Creates and drops Instances as needed
 - Allows Component Definitions to specify interaction with the Instance Data
 - Deals with a Context
     - Creates the Context for each Instance